► First drive in Hyundai i30 N hot hatch

 I am quite excited by all this

-The Performance Pack uses the same four-cylinder, 2.0-litre petrol engine but offers up 271bhp, compared with 247bhp for the standard i30 N. Fuel economy is virtually identical for both with 40mpg promised and CO2 emissions a couple of points either side of the 160g/km mark.
+The Performance Pack uses the same four-cylinder, 2.0-litre petrol engine but offers up 271bhp, compared with 247bhp for the now off-sale standard i30 N. Fuel economy is virtually identical for both, originally rated at close to 40mpg but since reassessed to 34mpg in line with the WLTP rating system.
+(And we’ve found the N quite a thirsty car in daily driving).

-The more powerful car cracks 0-62 mph in 6.1 seconds (three tenths faster than the standard i30 N), and features adaptive dampers, with a variety of selectable modes from comfy Eco to track-focused N mode, via Normal, Sport and mix-'n'-match N Custom.
+The N Performance cracks 0-62 mph in 6.1 seconds (three tenths faster than the standard i30 N), and features adaptive dampers, with a variety of selectable modes from comfy Eco to track-focused N mode, via Normal, Sport and mix-‘n’-match N Custom.

 Torque for both models tops out at 260lb ft from only 1500rpm, while an overboost function delivers an extra 18lb ft for 18 seconds, providing the exhaust is up to temperature.

-What else do I get for my money if I choose the Performance Pack?
+What else do I get for my money?

-Larger 19-inch alloys shod with wider Pirelli P-Zero tyres (complete with a specific Hyundai N compound), larger brake discs for increased stopping power, plus the no-cost option of cloth seats instead of the standard leather and suede, saving nearly 13kg.
+The i30 N Performance is fitted with 19-inch alloys shod with wide Pirelli P-Zero tyres (complete with a specific Hyundai N compound), larger brake discs for increased stopping power, plus the no-cost option of cloth seats instead of the standard leather and suede, saving nearly 13kg.

-It also brings a joyous variable exhaust system, which is both louder and more characterful thanks to rally-spec over-run crackle.
+It also gets a joyous variable exhaust system, which is both louder and more characterful thanks to rally-style over-run crackle.
 It sounds evocative and easily out-burbles more powerful rivals from Honda or the VW Group.

-The main reason you want this version, though, is for its hydraulically actuated and electronically controlled limited-slip differential.
-It enables you get back on the power ludicrously early, subtly tightening your line and enabling hilarious cornering speeds in the right circumstances.
+A major plus-point is the hydraulically actuated and electronically controlled limited-slip differential, subtly tightening your line and enabling hilarious cornering speeds in the right circumstances.

 What’s the Hyundai i30 N like to drive?